-Maintaining Visible Status ensures that there are no surprises that come in the way of delivering a Regular Product Increment.
+If the team maintains Visible Status, it ensures that there are no surprises that come in the way of delivering a Regular Product Increment.

 Use monitoring tools to gather data on all of the important metrics for your product and process and make them visible to the whole Scrum Team.
-Note that some metrics can be generated directly and automatically from the product or related processes.
+Note that some metrics can be generated directly and automatically from the product or from related processes.
 There are many toolkits available for this, but you may also have to build something yourself.
 In either case, the final presentation to the team should be simple and obvious.
-Examples we have observed in the wild include:
+Some examples out in the wild include:

 The call to action must be unambiguous.
 The change from no-action to action must also be clearly shared.
-This avoids losing time when the team is trying to make the decision, or worse, is not taking action because they are so used to ignoring the status.
+This avoids losing time when the team is trying to make the decision, or worse, is not taking action because it is so used to ignoring the status.

-Whatever you choose, it is important that the team clearly understand (from context, from a display on the status indicator itself, or from training) how much time they have to respond.
+Whatever you choose, it is important that the team clearly understand (from context, from a display on the status indicator itself, or from training) how much time it has to respond.
 For example, the traffic light could turn yellow if 24 hours is fast enough, or it could turn red when things need immediate attention.
-If high reliability is crucial to the business, the monitoring system may contact the team directly via their mobile phones (by analogy to Small Red Phone).
+If high reliability is crucial to the business, the monitoring system may contact team members directly via their mobile phones (by analogy to Small Red Phone).

 The Scrum Team needs to collaboratively develop the Visible Status.
 This will help to build greater understanding of the status indicators and the cross-functional work of the team.

 Product health has many components, including the ongoing operations of the current system.
-There are many service level indicators that may be monitored continuously — CPU load, memory utilization, network utilization, application errors — far more than can be seen at-a-glance.
-Google’s Site Reliability Engineer recommends alerting the team only when problems are affecting end-users, and then making the details available for easy drill-down for further investigation, as described in Chapter 6 of .
-Note that monitoring ongoing operations of the current system itself is not part of Scrum.
+There are many service-level indicators that developers may want to monitor continuously—CPU load, memory utilization, network utilization, application errors—far more than they can see at a glance.
+Google’s Site Reliability Engineer recommends alerting the team only when problems affect end users, and then making details available for easy drill-down for further investigation, as described in Chapter 6 of .
+Note that monitoring ongoing operations of the deployed system itself is not part of Scrum.

-How widely should information from the visible status be shared?
+How widely should the team share information from the Visible Status?
 There is no call to hide anything in Scrum.
 Use common sense: share as much as possible but don't bother everyone with something that affects people only locally.
-If you walk the gemba (factory floor) and see an indicator that is active then find out if you can be of any assistance.
-Reflect carefully when faced with the temptation to compare indicators between teams that one might feel is facilitated by use of this pattern.
-If you do conclude to compare teams, please reflect again.
+If you walk the gemba (factory floor) and see an indicator that is active, then find out if you can be of any assistance.
+Reflect carefully if you feel this pattern facilitates comparing indicators between teams, and you become tempted to use the information to identify “the better team.”
+If you do conclude you should compare teams, please reflect again.

-Of course, make sure that the status data collected and displayed is both accurate and relevant.
+Of course, make sure that you collect and display only accurate and relevant status data.

-When accurate daily data is made visible to the Development Team members can access accurate, up-to-date data, they get a better idea of where they are.
+When the Development Team members can access accurate, up-to-date data, they get a better idea of where they are.
 They are in a position to make in-course corrections during a Sprint to help them achieve the Sprint Goal.
 They often do this of themselves, with little or no overt prodding from the ScrumMaster.

-Isao Endo states in his book about mieruka (visualization) that it is needed to make people aware of the situation and change their behavior and actions and it also must show how the situation changes after they take actions.
-It is said that mieruka is the core concept of gemba power.
+Isao Endo states in his book about mieruka (visualization) that there is a need to make people aware of situations and change their behaviors and actions.
+Mieruka also must show how the situation changes after people take action, as Endo writes in .
+He believes that mieruka is the core concept of gemba power.